 We offer evening programs at

-two different locations: downtown Washington, DC and also on
+two different locations: in downtown Washington, DC and on the

 Park.
 Domestic students are welcome to attend either